-Omoruyi opines that a political party is 'a social group' characterised by a high degree of rational direction of behaviour towards ends that are objects of for public opinion, communicating demands to the centre of governmental decision-making and political recruitment.
+Omoruyi opines that a political party is 'a social group' characterised by a high degree of rational direction of behaviour towards ends that are objects of common acknowledgment and expectation.
+It is quite different from other social groups such as Labour Unions and other associations because of the unique functions it performs for the system such as: organising for public opinion, communicating demands to the centre of governmental decision-making and political recruitment.
 In essence, political parties are institutional representations of the struggle for power between aggregations of the prevalent political interests in society.
 They provide a forum for active involvement in a country's political process as well as the articulation of demands by various interest groups in the society.
 Perhaps, it is the reason one should be able to know what happens between political parties and within members of a party, and how party functionaries and activists relate among themselves within their respective political party (Tyoden, 1994).